uttom-akash/dynamic-mapping-system/README.md

 ---

 ## Assumption
+- I tried to adhere to the given signature `_mapHandler.Map(object data, string sourceType, string targetType);`.
+- I am uncertain whether the corresponding third-party data models will always have concrete types (such as classes or records) in our project.
+In addition to performance concerns, this is another reasons not to use Reflection.
+- Since passed argument `data` is of type `object` in `_mapHandler.Map(object data, string sourceType, string targetType);` so I am returing the type `object` as well.
 - Mapping logics between source and target will be provided by developer for now.
 - Pure mapping library to evaluate the thought process.
-- Sometimes, corresponding third party data models may not have concrete types (such as classes or record) in our project.
-Bsides performanace, another reasons not to use Reflection.

 ---